 The department chair recommends annual salary increases and other performance rewards to the dean, who may modify these recommendations.
-In formulating recommendations, the department chair consults with the department Faculty Advisory Committee to the Chair composed of Associate Chairs and Program Leaders which will provide matrices for the range of recommendations that are considered fair and equitable.
 Salary increases are formulated in dollar amounts rather than percentage increases, with the goal of distributing available funds in a manner that achieves the optimal distribution of salaries.
 As a general approach to formulating salary recommendations, the department chair divides faculty into at least four groups based on continuing productivity (high, average, low, and unsatisfactory) and considers market and internal equity issues as appropriate.